marmisantos/Beetle-Game/README.md

 2. You'll need some test BNB on the BSC (testnet) network.
 Visit a <a href="https://testnet.binance.org/faucet-smart" target="_blank">faucet</a> to get some free test BNB.
 Make sure you've set your wallet network to `BSC Testnet`.

-3. Visit the <a href="https://newyorkcatgame.netlify.app/" target="_blank">New York Cat Game</a> website.
+3. Visit the <a href="https://newyorkcatgame.netlify.app/" target="_blank">Beetle Game</a> website.

 4. Make sure your wallet is on the `BSC` test network.
 Press the "Connect" button.
-This will connect the wallet to the app so it can query the blockchain for your kitties.
+This will connect the wallet to the app so it can query the blockchain for your Beetles.

-5. Head over to the Marketplace to get some kitties!
-Once you have 2 kitties you can breed them and have kittens.
+5. Head over to the Marketplace to get some Beetles!
+Once you have 2 Beetles you can breed them and have kittens.

-### Academy Kitties DNA
+### Academy Beetles DNA

 The DNA structure is a 16 digit number with the following breakdown.
 The Kitten DNA is a random combination of the parent DNA with a chance for a completely random value.